-• new forecasting methods: in recognition that the bulk transmission data that has been the primary traditional source of data for forecasting is: (1) highly aggregated, (ii) historic, and (iii) is not indicative of broader structural changes, AEMO has augmented this with more detailed

-'bottom-up' models.
-These include (i) consumer energy meter data, and (ii) supplementary data from other agencies, such as national account data from the Australian Bureau of Statistics

-- policy assumptions: the forecasts assume Australia will reduce its emissions by 28 per cent from 2005 levels by 2030, via increased energy efficiency, pricing and coal-fired generator retirements.
+- new forecasting methods: in recognition that the bulk transmission data that has been the primary traditional source of data for forecasting is: (1) highly aggregated, (ii) historic, and (iii) is not indicative of broader structural changes, AEMO has augmented this with more detailed 'bottom-up' models.
+These include (i) consumer energy meter data, and (ii) supplementary data from other agencies, such as national account data from the Australian Bureau of Statistics - policy assumptions: the forecasts assume Australia will reduce its emissions by 28 per cent from 2005 levels by 2030, via increased energy efficiency, pricing and coal-fired generator retirements.
 On pricing, it is assumed that abatement costs will add 2.5 per cent per annum to prices for the 10 years after 2020 - technology assumptions: rooftop PV projections now account for panel degradation over time.
 Forecasts for the uptake and use of battery storage are included.
 Electric vehicle uptake forecasts are not included - surveys and interviews with the largest energy users: surveys and interviews with the largest energy users inform adjustments to the separately determined business sector forecasts - consumer behaviour: AEMO is using appliance level, forecasting, consumer trend analysis and meter data to refine its energy efficiency projections.
 It is also assuming a rebound effect where consumers use more energy enabled by the lower cost of energy efficient appliances.
 Solar PV and batter users' consumption is also assumed to increase resulting from their lower energy costs.
 Price elasticity of demand adjustments are now only made in response to permanent price increases.
 Estimates have been revised downwards to avoid overlap with energy efficiency assumptions - maximum and minimum demand forecasts: are not included for all regions (in 2015 only a minimum forecast for South Australia was included).
 These forecasts are for the next 5 year, 10 year and 20 years, have a summer and winter forecast by region, and include analysis on the probability of exceedance (ie the number of times an event will occur outside the forecast bounds) are not included for all regions (in 2015 only a minimum forecast for South Australia was included).
-These forecasts are for the next 5 year, 10 year and 20 years, have a summer and winter forecast by region, and include analysis on the probability of exceedance (ie the number of times an event will occur outside the next 5 year, 10 year and 20 years, have a summer and winter forecast by region, and include analysis on the probability of exceedance (ie the number of times an event will occur outside the forecast bounds) - LNG: forecasts for electricity use by Queensland LNG facilities have been revised down in line with actual data available now that the facilities are in production.
+These forecasts are for the next 5 year, 10 year and 20 years, have forecast by region, and include analysis on the probability of exceedance (ie the number of times an event will occur outside the forecast bounds)

+• LNG: forecasts for electricity use by Queensland LNG facilities have been revised down in line with actual data available now that the facilities are in production.

-While there are a range of improvements listed and applied to AEMO's longer term forecasts, it is not clear whether or the extent to which these feed into its shorter term forecasts and the TotalDemand180 field in AEMO's dispatch engine.
+While there are a range of improvements listed and applied to AEMO's longer term forecasts, it is not clear whether or the extent to which these feed into its shorter term forecasts and the TotalDemand208 field in AEMO's dispatch engine.